-Pedro Lopes is an Assistant Professor in Computer Science at the University of Chicago.
+Pedro Lopes is an Associate Professor in Computer Science at the University of Chicago.
 Pedro focuses on integrating interfaces with the human body—exploring the interface paradigm that supersedes wearables.
 These include: muscle stimulation wearables that allow users to manipulate tools they have never seen before or that accelerate reaction time, or a device that leverages the smell to create an illusion of temperature.

 Pedro’s work has received several academic awards, such as six CHI/UIST Best Papers, Sloan Fellowship and NSF CAREER, and captured the interest of the public (e.g., New York Times, exhibited at Ars Electronica, etc.; more: https://lab.plopes.org).

 Focus Areas: Human Computer Interaction, Virtual + Augmented Reality, Wearable Computing

 My lab have been exploring how body-device integration allows us to engineer interactive devices that intentionally borrow parts of the body for input and output, rather than adding more technology to the body.
 You can see our work at lab.plopes.org.

 - Introduction to Human-Computer Interaction (CMSC 20300, where you build software interfaces)